Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * Write a function that will open a file and look for words that match a pattern.
 * A good solution will be able to provide similar output to the grep command on the command line.
 It will require the name of the file to be opened and the pattern to be searched for.

+### Word Count
+* Write a function that will open a file, count the number of newline, word and bytes in the file.
+* A good solution will be able to print the desired information to the screen without error, and will take arguments from the command line to complete the task.

+* Knowns:
+    * take args from the command line
+    * open a file
+    * parse through each line of a file.
+* Unknowns:
+    * how to count newlines, or bytes of a file.

 ## Phase 1: Design
 *(30% of your effort)*